choyiny/cscd01.com/src/content/coursework/group-assignment.md

 ## Your Task
 ---

 Given the Kata above and the two mutations received by your TA.
 Create a solution architecture document.
+You may assume that your TA's and instructors in this course play the role of employees at Xtra-Health.
+In your document, list their names and assign them roles (ex.
+Project manager, executive sponsor, IT support, etc).

 Below you will find a template for how this document should be structured.